 Registration REQUIRED: Opportunities are limited to enable social distancing, so please register here before attending.
 You are welcome to come late or leave early as your schedule allows, just let us know your availability when you sign up so we can greet you when you arrive.

 Be prepared: Masks are required if you are not fully vaccinated.
-Please bring a water bottle and mask.
-Dress in layers for the weather as the greenhouse can be warm and also some days we will be working outside.
+Please bring a water bottle.
+Dress in layers for the weather.
+In rain, we will work in the greenhouse which can be very warm.
 Tools are provided but bring your own work gloves if you prefer.
 Restrooms, water and hand sanitizer will be available.

 Join us as we remove invasive species, maintain the trails, and also plant natives and remove weeds in restoration areas.

 WHERE: Check in at the Gardeners Cottage in Venema Plaza & Gardens (opposite the Bunker Interpretive Center)